Jannik Sinner: 2024: Hardcourt majors, world No. 1, sanctions

-2025: Australian and Wimbledon titles, 300th match win
+2025: Australian & Wimbledon singles titles, suspension

 Entering the 2025 Australian Open as the defending champion, Sinner beat Nicolás Jarry, Tristan Schoolkate, Marcos Giron, Holger Rune, and Alex de Minaur on his way to the semifinals.
 In the semifinals, he defeated Ben Shelton in straight sets.
 He then defeated Alexander Zverev in straight sets to successfully defend his title in the championship match on 26 January.

-For his 2024 positive test for Clostebol, the World Anti-Doping Agency (WADA) announced in February 2025 they entered a "case resolution agreement" with Sinner.
+For his 2024 positive test for clostebol, the World Anti-Doping Agency (WADA) announced in February 2025 they entered a "case resolution agreement" with Sinner.
 WADA accepted the cause and explanation of the positive test but stated "an athlete bears responsibility for the entourage's negligence".
 A three-month suspension was handed down with Sinner being ineligible from tennis competition from 9 February to 4 May 2025.
-Some players reacted with criticism of the process, including Novak Djokovic who, at a press conference at the 2025 Qatar Open, expressed the opinion that "the majority of the players feel like there is favouritism happening" citing the advantages that high ranked players have to rapid legal advice.
+Some players reacted with criticism of the process, including Novak Djokovic who, at a press conference at the 2025 Qatar Open, expressed the opinion that "the majority of the players feel like there is favouritism happening" citing the advantages that high—ranked players have to rapid legal advice.
 Sinner's lawyer Jamie Singer was vocal of the criticism, speaking out against what he said was ill-informed commentary about the process and the suspension itself.

-In May 2025, Sinner played his first tournament since his suspension at the Italian Open, where he reached the final.
-In doing so, he became the first Italian man to reach the final of the Italian Open since Adriano Panatta in 1978.
-Sinner was then defeated in the final by Carlos Alcaraz in straight sets.
-At the French Open, he reached the final without losing a set en route, including against Novak Djokovic in the semifinals.
-Sinner then played and lost an epic final, the longest in French Open history, to Alcaraz, despite having been up two sets and holding three championship points.